piyushagade/Coding-Interview-Preparation/Layer 1/Arrays/Arrays.md

 ---
 ### Insert, delete, get random
 #### Time complexity: All actions are O(1)

+Design an abstract data structure that allows inserting, deleting, and getting a random item in O(1) time.<br><br>
+Clearly, to have a random fetch behaviour we need to use an arraylist or an array as the underlying data structure.

 ```java
 //* Uses a HashMap and an ArrayList